Levi-Gagne/DQX/info/03_dqx_dashboard_mental_model.md

   criticality,
   check.function        AS function,
   filter,
-  -- arguments come from your config as MAP<STRING,STRING> (or STRUCT).
+  -- arguments come from our config as MAP<STRING,STRING> (or STRUCT).
   -- Keep as JSON for flexible parsing by function-specific SQL: to_json(check.arguments) AS arguments_json
 FROM dq_dev.dqx.checks